-Below are some of our most commonly asked questions from campers and parents.
-Please click to the question that you’d like to know more about!
+Below are some of our most commonly asked questions that may help you know a bit more about us before you register.
 If there is information you need that isn’t provided here please reach out to camp at 864-836-3291 ext 0518 or email email@example.com .

 Camp Greenville offers a wide variety of programs including swimming in Lake Sudie, canoeing and kayaking and stand up paddleboarding, lots of arts and crafts, rock climbing, target sports, a great high ropes course, a zip line, sports and games, fort building, teambuilding, and hiking/outdoor skills.
 Some activities are restricted to certain grades for safety and progression reasons.
 Check out our activities page to see more.